-- Educating individual foster parents and placement providers regarding the specific needs of the child or youth for whom they are providing care; - Utilizing the child or youth's PPR meetings to facilitate community service provision and collaboration to meet individual needs; and - Maintaining close communication with foster parents, group home staff, and GALs to assure that information is shared on a timely basis; In addition to these agency-level runaway prevention efforts, county child welfare agencies should engage in individualized, case-by-case runaway prevention strategies.
+- Guidance How you should do it - Utilizing the child or youth's PPR meetings to facilitate community service provision and collaboration to meet individual needs; and - Maintaining close communication with foster parents, group home staff, and GALs to assure that information is shared on a timely basis; In addition to these agency-level runaway prevention efforts, county child welfare agencies should engage in individualized, case-by-case runaway prevention strategies.
 This is particularly important if the agency identifies that a child or youth is at risk of running away from their placement or has a history of running away from their placements or previous caregivers (including their biological families).